trustwallet/blockatlas/README.md

 There are multiple services:

 1. Platform API - to get transactions, staking, tokens, domain lookup for supported coins in common format
-2. Observer API - to subscribe several addresses on different supported coins and receive webhook
+2. Observer API - to subscribe several addresses on different supported coins and receive message
 3. Swagger API - swagger for all handlers of 1-3 APIs.
 You need to route requests to them on you own (nginx)

 There are workers that are linked with Observer API and Market API:

-5. Platform Observer - fetching latest blocks, parse them to common block specification, check subscribed addresses - send webhook.
+5. Platform Observer - fetching latest blocks, parse them to common block specification, check subscribed addresses - send message to queue.
 We use Redis to get information about subscribed addresses per coin with webhooks and caching latest block that was processed by observer

 Observer API <-> Redis <-> Platform Observer